Worried about NAFTA’s fate, Wynne calls for more trade with China

 "The NAFTA conversation makes it much more obvious that we need to do this," Ms. Wynne said Friday in Beijing, at the outset of a trip to China and Vietnam accompanied by Ontario firms and mayors.

-U.S. NAFTA negotiators have taken aim at Canada's supply-managed agricultural sectors and hardened Washington's stance on rules of origin provisions on manufactured goods.
+U.S. NAFTA negotiators have taken aim at Canada's supply managed agricultural sectors and hardened Washington's stance on rules of origin provisions on manufactured goods.

 Ms. Wynne said she remains hopeful that common ground will be found, but acknowledged a rising possibility that NAFTA will fall apart.